nepok/ml-elective-german-ground-law/README.md

 ## Requirements

-No requirements are needed, you can open the project via Google Colab.
+No requirements are needed, just click on "Run in Google Colab" when looking at the main .ipynb file.

 ## Usage